How the Complications That Accompany Anorexia Attack the Body

 Call Us Now at 800.760.3934

-Center for Discovery’s integrated multi-faceted levels of care range from residential treatment, intensive outpatient treatment, to partial hospitalization for adults, adolescents, and teens that are struggling with eating disorders, depression, anxiety disorders, bipolar disorder, and most major mental health disorders.
+Center for Discovery’s integrated multi-faceted levels of care range from residential treatment, and intensive outpatient treatment, to partial hospitalization for adults, adolescents, and teens that are struggling with eating disorders, depression, anxiety disorders, bipolar disorder, and most major mental health disorders.
 Call today and speak with one of our highly trained admission specialists.
 Or click on the link below for a free assessment or virtual tour to see the treatment center closest to you.
 All calls are completely FREE and strictly confidential.

 Web MD: Anorexia: The Body Neglected, by Gina Shaw.
 Retrieved November 18, 2016.